bibendovsky/bstone/README.md

 ======================

 Install the `.vpk`.
-Then, in the root of `ux0:/data/bstone/`, place the game assets, consisting of the following files:
+Then, in the root of `ux0:/data/bstone/`, place the game assets, which consist, depending on the intended version, of the following files:

 | Shareware    | Registered   | Planet Strike |
 |--------------|--------------|---------------|